John T. Edge to remain director, while Southern Foodways Alliance maps a more inclusive future

 Following repeated demands for change at the organization, including calls for its longtime director to resign, the Southern Foodways Alliance announced plans Tuesday to make immediate improvements and launch a long-term strategic review of the nonprofit group to diversify a predominantly White staff and leadership tasked with the study of a food culture created largely by enslaved people.

 A 12-person committee, formed this summer after complaints about the leadership of founding director John T. Edge, released a statement outlining the next steps for SFA, which was founded in 1999 and operates under the umbrella of the University of Mississippi’s Center for the Study of Southern Culture.
-Among the immediate changes, SFA will hire a guest curator to program at least one event a year as well as a guest editor to oversee at least one issue a year of Gravy, the award-winning magazine published by the alliance.
+Among the immediate changes, the SFA will hire a guest curator to program at least one event a year and a guest editor to oversee at least one issue a year of Gravy, the award-winning magazine published by the alliance.

 [‘Chef’s Table’ tackles the smoky spectrum of barbecue in its latest mouthwatering season]

-The organization also plans to make it easier for writers and filmmakers to pitch ideas as well as give all SFA members a say in the planning sessions for the group’s popular spring and fall symposia.
+The organization also plans to make it easier for writers and filmmakers to pitch ideas and to give all SFA members a say in the planning sessions for the group’s popular spring and fall symposia.

-In the long-term, SFA plans to hire an outside agency and work with the university’s Division of Diversity and Community Engagement to conduct an audit “of the ways that institutional racism and patriarchy have shaped, whether intentionally or not, the SFA’s and the CSSC’s structures and programming,” according to the statement.
-The audit will help guide SFA to hire clusters of employees who “will diversify the staff and redistribute decision-making power,” although the committee points out the novel coronavirus pandemic has created a budget crunch at the university.
+In the long term, the SFA plans to hire an outside agency and work with the university’s Division of Diversity and Community Engagement to conduct an audit “of the ways that institutional racism and patriarchy have shaped, whether intentionally or not, the SFA’s and the CSSC’s structures and programming,” according to the statement.
+The audit will help guide the SFA to hire clusters of employees who “will diversify the staff and redistribute decision-making power,” although the committee points out that the coronavirus pandemic has created a budget crunch at the university.
 There is a hiring freeze, and budgets have not been set for the 2020-2021 academic year.

 “The coming reassessment is not symbolic,” wrote the authors on the committee, which included university faculty, two SFA staffers and SFA advisory board members.